 “Optimism on the fast pace of China’s financial market reforms to bolster domestic markets and increase access to foreign markets for locals is a continuing theme today,” said Gavin Parry, managing director of Hong Kong-based Parry International Trading Ltd. “This is being tempered with an impact on confidence over Obama’s ‘‘haywire’’ remarks for markets for a debt ceiling solution, coupled with Apple’s impact on regional supply chain names.”

 Hong Kong’s benchmark index surged 23 percent last year as China’s economy showed signs of improvement and as central banks around the globe added stimulus.
-Shares on the measure traded at 11.3 times estimated earnings (HSI) yesterday, compared with 13.3 for the Standard & Poor’s 500 Index and 12 for the Stoxx Europe 600 Index, according to data compiled by Bloomberg.
+Shares on the measure traded at 11.3 times estimated earnings (HSI:US) yesterday, compared with 13.3 for the Standard & Poor’s 500 Index and 12 for the Stoxx Europe 600 Index, according to data compiled by Bloomberg.

 Futures on the Standard & Poor’s 500 Index slipped less than 0.1 percent today.
 The gauge yesterday declined 0.1 percent from near a five-year high as Apple Inc. shares slumped amid concern about iPhone sales, offsetting a rally in Dell Inc.

 Among other stocks that fell, Chaowei Power Holdings Ltd., a battery maker, tumbled 7.1 percent as an investor offers to sell 150 million of its shares in the company.

 The Hang Seng Volatility Index rose 1.7 percent to 14.51, indeicating options traders expect a swing of 4.2 percent in the next 30 days.
 Futures on the Hang Seng Index (HSI) dropped 0.2 percent to 23,349.

 To contact the reporter on this story: Anna Kitanaka in Tokyo at email@example.com